JellyRollJunior/outfit-vault/README.md

 ## Reflection

-This is my first self driven project which I made for my girlfriend and I to use!
+OutfitVault is my first self driven project which I made for my girlfriend and I to use!
 The goal was to refamiliarize myself with android app development while making something useful for the both of us.
 I also wanted to challenge myself to try out new libraries and dig into documentation.

 I started designing by brainstorming with my girlfriend about what details to save with each outfit.
 I then asked her what features she'd like which became the basis for my paper prototypes.
 I had never worked with the camera, coded a database, or saved data to local storage before making this app.
-Coding the database was relatively easy since I had taken advanced databases courses (theory finally coming in handy) but the rest was new territory.
-To my surprise, I actually quite enjoyed the learning process.
+Coding the database was relatively easy since I had taken advanced databases courses (theory finally coming in handy).

-This app really drove home the importance of refactoring for me.
-Below was the design process for the Home fragment and Favorites fragment.
+Outfitvault emphasized refactoring for me.
+Below was the design process for the Home fragment and Favorites fragment (both perform similar tasks of displaying outfits).
 Throughout this process, functionality was relatively unchanged but clarity and scalability increased dramatically.

   1. Start out as recycler views on the main activity
-  2. Split main activity into home_activity (which displays all outfits) and favorite_activity (which displays all favorited outfits)
+  2. Split main activity into home_activity and favorite_activity
   3. Combine home and favorite into one activity and switch the databases when necessary (led to confusing purpose of each activity)
   4. Split again but into fragments this time so I could navigate between them using a bottom navigation widget.
   5. These approaches resulted in a lot of shared code so I decided to create an abstract class which holds all the resused code.